consandstuff/consandstuff.github.io/rhythmcons/sound-voltex/sdvx-normal/index.md

 For this we'll have 2 different thickness.

 The top plate will be made out of clear 5mm acrylic.
-This will support better all the strees of pusing the buttons and will be see through to use any kind of artwork you like.
+This will support better all the stress of pushing the buttons and will be see through to use any kind of artwork you like.

-The walls wll be covered in 3mm Black (or white) acrylic.
+The walls of the box wll be covered in 3mm Black (or white) acrylic.
 This will be used for protection and to make it look super shiny and cool.
+This 3 mm acrylic is totally optional though, you could always make the box 3 mm wider on each side and paint it black, or use a vynil sticker if you like.

 Finally the bottom door will be made of the same 3mm black acrylic.